2025 Western Carolina Catamounts football team

-The 2025 Western Carolina Catamounts football team represent Western Carolina University as a member of the Southern Conference (SoCon) during the 2025 NCAA Division I FCS football season.
-The Catamounts are led by fifth-year head coach Kerwin Bell and play at the Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.
+The 2025 Western Carolina Catamounts football team represented Western Carolina University as a member of the Southern Conference (SoCon) during the 2025 NCAA Division I FCS football season.
+The Catamounts were led by fifth-year head coach Kerwin Bell and played at the Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.

+The Western Carolina Catamounts drew an average home attendance of 10,986, the 20th-highest of all NCAA Division I FCS football teams.